Isaac4real/Tech-Xperience-Competition/README.md

 ## Aditional Info
 The above steps should be enough for you to run the application flawlessly.
 However, if for some reason you are facing an issue, please contact me at any time.
 Even if you are just curious to know how I built this solution.
-I would e very glad to answer any question.
+I would be very glad to answer any question.
 Thank you vey much!!